-A. Without having seen the house for myself, it’s difficult to say but if you really like it, don’t rule it out just yet.
+A. Without having seen the house for me, it’s difficult to say but if you like it, don’t rule it out just yet.

 All empty properties tend to smell a bit musty.
 However, if it was damp and the work to resolve it has been undertaken, the smell could just be a lingering one because the house has been closed up.
 Or, it may be a simple condensation problem.